 On February 25, 2020, we were named as a defendant in a case filed in the Superior Court of California, Los Angeles County, captioned Laurelwood Cleaners LLC v.
-American Express Co., et al., in which the plaintiff seeks a public injunction in California prohibiting American Express from enforcing its anti-steering and non-discrimination provisions and from requiring merchants "to offer the service of Amex-card acceptance for free."
-The case has been stayed pending the outcome of arbitration proceedings.
+American Express Co., et al., in which the plaintiff sought a public injunction in California prohibiting American Express from enforcing its anti-steering and non-discrimination provisions and from requiring merchants "to offer the service of Amex-card acceptance for free."
+Following the conclusion of arbitration proceedings, the court dismissed the case with prejudice on June 4, 2024.